-Today’s guest post from the Meet Your Sofa team has some great ideas on improving the look of your living room, and I particularly love their idea for decluttering!
+Today’s featured post from the Meet Your Sofa team has some great ideas on improving the look of your living room, and I particularly love their idea for decluttering!
 Enjoy!

 Space is always welcome in any home – not only does it allow more room for guests and activities, it can improve our mood by leaps and bounds!
 At Meet Your Sofa we’re big on making the most of your existing space, so you don’t need to move to a bigger house.
 Here are 5 ways to make your living room look bigger…

 Decluttering is Fun

 Surprisingly, you can turn the act of decluttering into a pretty fun game!
 It’s easy to hold on to possessions and trinkets with an iron grip (otherwise known as “hoarding”) but if you use decluttering as an imaginative process then you’ll find it much easier to make more space in your home.
 We call this game “5-5-5-5” – where you donate 5 things to a charity shop, pass down 5 things to a friend, 5 things to recycle and 5 things to sell.
 Not only is this space-saving, it’s very environmentally-friendly too.